 Local Island Surfing

-When it comes to a budget Maldives surf trip then you cant really beat the local islands!
+When it comes Maldives surfing on a budget then you cant really beat the local islands!
 Sure you wont be living it large like the luxury resorts, but you can still kick back on stunning beaches and most importantly score some world class waves!

-There are a lot of options if you want to venture further afield from Male – however there are two surf islands that are certainly the most popular, Thulusdhoo and Himmafushi.
+There are a lot of options if you want to venture further afield from Male – however there are two Maldives surfing islands that are certainly the most popular, Thulusdhoo and Himmafushi.

 Both offer incredible waves just off the island, a good selection of other waves close by, accommodation for a variety of budgets and are easily accessible from the airport, making them price friendly and convenient too!

 In terms of beauty and the vibes of the island Thulusdhoo is certainly my favourite of the two.
 Home of Coke surf spots (which is arguable the most famous wave in The Maldives) the island has a solid selection of guesthouses, surf camps and even a couple of hotels to choose from.

 When it comes to the waves Cokes sits a short paddle off of the island and this reeling right hander is quick and barreling.
 It can also hold a solid amount of swell so when its pumping its for advanced surfers only.